-Make a decorative birds nest with DIY hand painted Robin eggs for a home decoration perfect for spring.
+Make a decorative bird’s nest with DIY hand-painted Robin eggs and a bird’s nest for a home decoration perfect for spring.

-A few years ago I read the book about gratefulness that had a photo of a birds nest with eggs on the front.
-I fell in love with the idea of a birds nest!
-And nothing says spring quite like a nest full pretty blue robin eggs.
-The eggs are super easy to paint yourself and make a nice decoration or addition to your Easter decor.
+A few years ago, I read a book about gratefulness with a photo of a bird’s nest with eggs on the front.
+I fell in love with the idea of a bird’s nest!
+And nothing says spring quite like a nest full of pretty blue-robin eggs.
+The eggs are easy to paint yourself and make a lovely decoration or addition to your Easter decor.

 DIY Robin Eggs and Decorative Birds Nest

-Using several different mixes of blues, create about 3-4 different colors of paints.
-I used the 2 original blues in the bottle and then mixed the two items together to make 2 different colors.
+Using several different mixes of blues, create about 3-4 different paint colors.
+I used the two original blues in the bottle and then mixed the two items to make two different colors.

 I used the skewers to keep the eggs from rolling all over!
 You can do the same with your skewers or use toothpicks.

-I wanted some larger spatter areas so I used my wood skewer, dipped into paint to create some larger dots and spots on the eggs.
+I wanted some larger spatter areas, so I used my wood skewer, and dipped it into paint to create some larger dots and spots on the eggs.

-I didn’t realize until I had half of my eggs painted that there was a hole in the bottom that fit a wood skewer fairly well.
-It wasn’t perfect, so when I painted it, I made sure to paint it from the top down, rather than the bottom up, otherwise the egg would fall off the skewer!
+I didn’t realize until I had half of my eggs painted that a hole in the bottom fit a wood skewer reasonably well.
+It wasn’t perfect, so when I painted it, I made sure to paint it from the top down rather than the bottom up; otherwise, the egg would fall off the skewer.

 If using the skewer method to hold your eggs while you paint them, place them into a jar or cup of unpopped popcorn or sugar.
 They will stand up very well.

 Let set to dry completely.
-Once the egss are dry arrange them in a bird nest or other container to display.
-I painted my nest with rust-oleum's oil rubbed bronze spray paint to make it a little darker so the eggs would stand out more.
+Once the eggs are dry, arrange them in a bird’s nest or another container to display.
+I painted my nest with Rust-Oleum’s oil-rubbed bronze spray paint to make it darker so the eggs would stand out more.